AntCouto/PyMIBEL-DAMSimulator/README.md

 # How the Model Works
--  Hourly bid and interconnection data from Excel
+-  Create a Execel file with hourly bid and interconnection data for 24 periods
 - Separates PT/ES and BUY/SELL bids
 - Builds a PyPSA network per hour
 - Applies interconnection constraints